All Episodes

 I work for a box, big box store.

-And you know, the one that's getting hurt the worst are the forgotten men because people are stopped buying the merchandising, they're stopped, you know, stuff that the forgotten men and women are building and making by hand.
+And, you know, the one that's getting hurt the worst are the forgotten men because people are stopped buying the merchandising.

-So I mean somebody needs to get a hold of this.
+So, I mean, somebody needs to get a hold of this.

-You know, it's just like with Martha Stewart.
+You know, just like with Martha Stewart.

 Ratings are down dramatically.